 Change is constant

-A joint Frog-BVCA completed prior to the event revealed the unequivocal impact of technology on Private Equity and the need for change.
+A joint Frog-BVCA survey completed prior to the event revealed the unequivocal impact of technology on Private Equity and the need for change.
 GPs should take note: 83% of LPs considered technology as an important factor in GP selection; however, less than half of LPs were satisfied that GPs were adequately responding to technological change.

 Not only is it clear that GPs must improve, LPs must also take more responsibility.